silhavyj/KIV-PSI-task02/README.md

 ## Logging

 Once the program has started, you can notice logs being printed out to the terminal.
 These logs are meant to capture what the server's currently doing.
 They are also being stored into a file for possible further analysis.
-All log files are stored into the `log` folder which can be found in the root folder of the project structure.
+All log files are stored into the `log` folder which can be found in the same directory where the sever was started.

 <img src="img/01.png">